-Loyola University Maryland welcomes Marin Alsop, music director of the Baltimore Symphony Orchestra, for the 25th Sister Cleophas Costello Lecture on Wednesday, Nov.
-11, at 7:30 p.m. in McGuire Hall on the Evergreen campus.
+Loyola University Maryland welcomes back alumna McKenzie Coan, ’18, professional swimmer, public speaker, disability advocate, and author for the 30th Sister Cleophas Costello Lecture on Thursday, November 18, 2021 at 7 p.m. in McGuire Hall on the Evergreen Campus.

 McKenzie Coan is a professional swimmer who has represented the United States in three Paralympic Games—including Tokyo 2020—and has won six medals, four of them gold.
 She is a two-time world record-holder, and she is an Adidas athlete—one of the first athletes with a physical disability to be fully sponsored by the iconic brand.

 Coan has osteogenesis imperfecta, or brittle bone disease, and has broken more than 100 bones.
 When she was young, her parents were told she would likely never reach traditional milestones like sitting, standing, and walking.
 In fact, she was expected to not live very long, at all.
 But Coan defied that grim outlook, and she lives a life marked by determination, grit, perseverance, humor, and hope.

 Coan published her first book, Breaking Free – Shattering Expectations and Thriving with Ambition in Pursuit of Gold, in 2021.
 The memoir explains why she believes her genetic condition, the result of a spontaneous mutation, happened for her, not to her, and how she has lived an unexpectedly full life while reaching the top of her sport.